oracle-livelabs/apex/object-storage-workflow/5-upload-file/upload-file.md

     ![Test Task Creation](images/test-task-creation.png " ")

-4. The task created by APEX_USE should now appear under the "My Requests" tab.
+4. The task created by APEX_USER should now appear under the "My Requests" tab.
 After that, sign out and sign back in with Lucille (Project lead for Configure Web Environment).

     ![Sign Out](images/logout-user.png " ")